All Products

 • A database in a PolarDB-X 1.0 instance must be created based on one or more ApsaraDB RDS for MySQL instances.
 DTS does not support PolarDB-X 1.0 databases that are created based on PolarDB for MySQL clusters.

-• For a data synchronization task that has a PolarDB-X 1.0 instance configured as the destination instance, schema synchronization and initial schema synchronization are not supported.
-Schema synchronization and initial schema synchronization are supported for PolarDB-X 2.0 instances.
+• For a data synchronization task that synchronizes data to a PolarDB-X 1.0 instance, schema synchronization or initial schema synchronization is not supported.
+Schema synchronization and initial schema synchronization are supported for a data synchronization task that synchronizes data to a PolarDB-X 2.0 instance.

 • A database in a PolarDB-X 2.0 instance must be compatible with MySQL 5.7.
 We recommend that you update the instance to version 5.4.11 or later.
 For more information about how to update the version of an instance, see View and update the version of an instance.